SamG101-Developer/SPP-Primer/Writerside/topics/1-Getting-Started.md

 Certain features of S++ are inspired by other languages, but are generally modified to fit the language's design principles.
 Examples include a modified borrowed checker (inspired by Rust), context blocks (inspired by Python) and superimposition-based type inheritance (inspired by Rust).
-The underlying syntax is loosely based on the C family of languages, but with all the unnecessary and legacy parts removed, forcing a consistent and readable syntax.
+The underlying syntax is loosely based on the C family of languages, but with all the unnecessary and legacy parts removed, creating a consistent and readable syntax.

 ## Language Philosophy & Core Principles